Tom See Poy: Early life

+Career

-In July 1883 Tom See Poy and two other Chinese men set up the Kam Who store at Mourilyan and then moved to Innisfail.
+In July 1883, Tom See Poy and two other Chinese men set up the Kam Who store at Mourilyan and then moved to Innisfail.
 A few years later, Tom bought out the others and was still operating the Innisfail store when it was damaged in the 1918 Innisfail cyclone.
 Although Tom See Poy's initial business activities were modest, See Poy & Sons grew rapidly under the management of his children by the 1920s.
 Tom See Poy retired in 1925 and died the following year leaving an estate of £32,576.
 All but the youngest of his five children played a role in the store during their adult life.
 Eldest son Johnstone became the company director but his two sisters also had a significant role in the business as well.

 See Poy and Sons became the largest department store in North Queensland, with international connections.
 It catered for a wide clientele in Innisfail and beyond, selling everything from toys and shoes to groceries, furniture and cars.
 Under the directorship of Johnstone See Poy the business extended its floor area and increased its range of merchandise, and in 1929, purchased a car dealership.
 The following year the firm embarked upon a significant upgrade of its existing timber store and built Innisfail's biggest department store.
 The new two storey building was constructed of reinforced concrete - a popular modern material being increasingly used at the time because of its ability to withstand cyclones and floods.
 The new store was the equal of similar establishments in other parts of Queensland, and also of the Chinese Australian owned and operated emporia that dominated the skylines of Hong Kong, Guangzhou and Shanghai between 1907 and 1931.
 (The emporia owned by the Chinese Australian Guo and Ma families are two examples of those operating in Hong Kong and China.)
 At its peak See Poy & Sons was one of the foremost department stores in north Queensland.
 The firm enjoyed significant customer loyalty and successfully withstood mercantile competition from the mail order service of McWhirters in Brisbane, from Penney's variety store, from other Innisfail stores, and from department stores situated in the large cities throughout north Queensland.